denalisk/dotnetFridayProject/README.md

 * Site has an about page
 * Site has a projects page with the top 3 starred projects from the developer's github

-#### Stretch Goals

-* Implement more advanced functionality to transform this or another app currently in progress into a real portfolio

 ## Setup
 >Requirements: Microsoft Visual Studio 2017
 * Clone this repository